-Admi ssions Checklist for All Programs: Appoin tment with an Admissions Representative Comple ete Admissions Testing (see program acceptance criteria below) Comple eted Enrollment Application and paid a non-refundable \$50 Application Fee 0 Medical Assisting pays a non-refundable \$25 Application Fee Copyo f Driver's License (at least 18 years old) or a state issued identification □ Official High School Transcripts and/or Official GED Transcripts ☐ Transcripts from all prior colleges/universities attended (if applicable) 0 Official Transcripts required for students requesting transfer credit evaluation Level II Criminal Background check (must be valid upon start date of the program) Medica $l.
-Assisting \ students \ will \ need \ their \ background \ completed \ six \ weeks \ prior \ to \ their \ assigned \ externship.$ ation Fee for the Professional Nursing program will be waived for a Taylor College Practical duate who passed the PN-NCLEX and has an active Licensed Practical Nurse, LPN, license. onal Requirements for Nursing Programs with a Wait List: The Practical Nursing Program and the Professional Nursing Program are expected to have a waiting list.
+Admi ssions Checklist for All Programs: Appoin tment with an Admissions Representative Comple ete Admissions Testing (see program acceptance criteria below) Comple eted Enrollment Application and paid a non-refundable \$50 Application Fee 0 Medical Assisting pays a non-refundable \$25 Application Fee f Driver's License (at least 18 years old) or a state issued identification Official High School Transcripts and/or Official GED Transcripts Transc ripts from all prior colleges/universities attended (if applicable) 0 Official Transcripts required for students requesting transfer credit evaluation II Criminal Background check (must be valid upon start date of the program) Medica l Assisting students will need their background completed six weeks prior to their assigned externship.
+The Application Fee for the Professional Nursing program will be waived for a Taylor College Practical Nursing graduate who passed the PN-NCLEX and has an active Licensed Practical Nurse, LPN, license.
+Additio nal Requirements for Nursing Programs with a Wait List: The Practical Nursing Program and the Professional Nursing Program are expected to have a waiting list.
 All applicants will participate in a written interview with the nursing programs director.
 This written interview is scored, and is included in the overall admissions scoring.
 Once all requirements are turned in, applicants will be considered for acceptance by the admissions review committee.
 Accepted applicants will be notified and must complete the remainder of any requirements prior to Orientation to be allowed to start classes.
 Accepted applicants who do not complete all requirements will be moved to the bottom of the waiting list and another qualified applicant will be chosen.
-Additional Requirements for Professional Nursing Transfer Credit Opportunity: Active license to practice as a Licensed Practical Nurse Practical Nurse education transcripts Additio nal Requirements for Physical Therapist Assistant: employer, academic, etc.; References cannot be related to student).
-Complete 16 Documented observation hours in a Physical Therapy Setting One Typed Essay; Essay topics will vary per student. one Typea Boday, Boday copies will vary per staucille
+Additional Requirements for Professional Nursing Transfer Credit Opportunity: Active license to practice as a Licensed Practical Nurse Practical Nurse education transcripts Additional Requirements for Physical Therapist Assistant: Submit two (2) Official Reference Questionnaires (Professional references, such as past employer, academic, etc.; References cannot be related to student).
+Complete 16 Documented observation hours in a Physical Therapy Setting One Typed Essay; Essay topics will vary per student.